SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/forward.md

 ## Forward multiple requests

-In the request lists, you can forward multiple requests at a time.
+In a request list, you can forward multiple requests at a time.

 1. Select the requests you want to forward in the request list.